Date of birth: 12 August 1956

-Part 2 of Art.
-293 of the Criminal Code - Participation in riots
+Part 1 of Art.
+293 of the Criminal Code — Organization of riots

 On June 30, Statkevich was to be released after 30 days in detention, but the night before, Statkevich's wife Maryna Adamovich received a phone call from an investigator saying that the politician was suspected of committing a crime under Part 1 of Art.
 342 of the Criminal Code ("Organization or participation in group actions that grossly violate public order").
 He was transferred to pre-trial detention center No. 1 in Minsk.

 On December 15, Statkevich faced new charges of “plotting riots” (Art 13, Part 2 of Art.
 293 of the Criminal Code).

 On December 14, 2021, Mikalai Statkevich was charged under Part 1 of Art.
 293 of the Criminal Code (organization of mass riots) and sentenced to 14 years in a maximum security prison.